Ljubomir (L.J.) Stambuk

 Charlotte Klopp is a dedicated advocate for global education, international affairs, and nonprofit leadership.
 With a diverse background in public relations, marketing, media relations, business development, and higher education administration, she has spent her career fostering cross-cultural understanding and connecting communities with global perspectives.

-She holds a B.A. in Communication with a minor in English from Old Dominion University (ODU) and later earned her M.A. in International Studies, specializing in American foreign policy.
+She holds a B.A. in Communication with a minor in English from Old Dominion University (ODU) and later earned her M.A. in International Studies at ODU, specializing in American foreign policy.
 Recognizing the importance of strategic nonprofit leadership, she furthered her expertise by completing Duke University’s Nonprofit Certificate Program in 2011, with a focus on nonprofit communication and management.

 In April 2008, Charlotte joined the World Affairs Council of Charlotte (WACC) as Director of Programs and Development, bringing her diverse expertise to the organization.
 Her leadership in program development and strategic planning helped expand WACC’s reach, fostering meaningful discussions on international relations and global issues.